xkr3amox/de-challenge-v2/README.md

 "This challenge is your cover letter, the elections you choose to do & not to do matters!!, and will be ask in the next interview.
 If you don't get to finish the challenge, we will have to end your application"

 ## Datasets
+Dataset for the challenge is inside folder "data"